arebee/MarkDownTest/samples/1_5 - Interception using Unity.markdown

 ```

 You can customize the information contained in the log message using attribute parameters, and control the order of the handlers in the pipeline using the **Order** parameter.
-An alternative approach to configuring the Enterprise Library call handlers is through the **PolicyInjection** static faÃ§ade.
+An alternative approach to configuring the Enterprise Library call handlers is through the **PolicyInjection** static façade.
 The sample code in the PIABSamples solution that accompanies this guide includes an example of this approach.

 ## A Real World Example ##